-The piece is much longer and more complex pieces of this type, which tend to rely heavily on simplicity, and are almost minimal in nature.
+The piece is much longer and more complex than pieces of this type, which tend to rely heavily on simplicity, and are almost minimal in nature.

 The piece is largely in F natural minor; however, modulates to the parallel major frequently.

-Unlike the Satie works, which tend to be quite sparse in nature, utilising the resonance of a low bass note followed by an accompanying chord - You has sections which remain very high in register, creating ethereal textures.
+Unlike the Satie works, which tend to be quite sparse in nature, utilising the resonance of a low bass note followed by an accompanying chord - 'You' has sections which remain very high in register, creating ethereal textures.

 One such section is the end of the work.